Chiba Prefecture: Police

-While by far not as large as that of neighbouring Tokyo, Chiba's police force is among the country's ten largest at more than 10,000 members (including the Narita airport police).
+While by far not as large as that of neighbouring Tokyo, Chiba's police force is amongst the country's tenth largest at more than 10,000 members (including the Narita airport police).
 As in every prefecture, the police are supervised by the public safety commission; its five members are appointed by the governor with approval by the assembly.

-Sister states
+International relations

-Chiba Prefecture has a sister-city relationship with:
+Chiba Prefecture has a sister city relationship with: